Lars Eller: Montreal Canadiens (2010–2016)

 During the off-season, Eller underwent shoulder surgery but rejoined the team for their 2011–12 season home opener.
 He joined the team for their home opener on 13 October 2011 against the Calgary Flames where he played 10:57 minutes of ice time.
 He was reunited with his former linemates Andrei Kostitsyn and Travis Moen and the three combined for 10 points in the first five games.
 On 23 November, Eller tallied his first shorthanded NHL goal in a win over the Carolina Hurricanes.
 In December, he sat as a healthy scratch for one game before returning to the lineup centering Erik Cole and Max Pacioretty.
 He also received a $2,500 fine for boarding Los Angeles Kings defenceman Drew Doughty during a game.
 On 4 January 2012, Eller scored four goals and an assist in a 7–3 victory against the Winnipeg Jets, his first career hat-trick.
-He subsequently became the first Montreal Canadien to score four goals at home in a single game since February 27, 1993.
+He subsequently became the first Montreal Canadien to score four goals at home in a single game since 27 February 1993.
 He continued to improve from his rookie season with the Canadiens and surpassed his 2010–11 season total in only 43 games.
 He finished his second season with the Canadiens with career-highs in games played, goals, assists, and points.
 As such, he signed a two-year contract to remain with the Canadiens through the 2012–13 and 2013–14 seasons.
 Once the Canadiens 2011–12 season ended, Eller returned to his home country to conduct his off-season training.

 During the 2012–13 2012–13 NHL lockout, Eller signed a temporary contract with JYP Jyväskylä in the Finnish elite hockey league Liiga.
 While with JYP, Eller played alongside Boston Bruins forward Rich Peverley and ex-NHLers Éric Perrin and Ramzi Abid.
 He recorded five goals and 10 assists through 15 games before returning to the Canadiens in January 2013.
 Upon re-joining the team, Eller bounced between different lines before centering Colby Armstrong and Moen.
-He also earned a spot of the penalty kill as a replacement for an ill Max Pacioretty where he tallied a goal and two assists while going 63% in the faceoff circle during a 6–1 win over the Sabres in early February.
+He also earned a spot on the penalty kill as a replacement for an ill Max Pacioretty where he tallied a goal and two assists while going 63% in the faceoff circle during a 6–1 win over the Sabres in early February.
 Later that month, Eller was paired alongside Alex Galchenyuk and Erik Cole and they immediately made an impact on the team.
 By April 2013, Eller had accumulated four goals and 19 points through 35 games.
 During the 2013 Stanley Cup playoffs, Eller was knocked unconscious following an open ice check by Ottawa Senators' defenceman Eric Gryba.
 He was stretchered off the ice and was later diagnosed with a concussion, along with dental and facial fractures.